geoarkoumani/MSc-in-Business-Analytics/README.md

 Also, a sentiment analysis was also implemented using [VADER](https://pypi.org/project/vaderSentiment/).

+As per the models, the XXX model is stored in Google drive and can be accessed [here](https://drive.google.com/drive/folders/1dnfQmkS4FKKL--LIkilLCpqRAZ1eJCL5).
+As far as the BERT model is concerned:
+- a folder `bert_finalized_model` is created in Google drive that contains the final model that we saved locally in order to be able to use it in our app in the future; it can be accessed [here]()
+- an embedding layer was created by importing the Bert model from hub.KerasLayer.
+You will find the exported model in the notebook: `4.2.
+BERT Model`.

-The weights of the respective models are stored in Google Drive and can be accessed [here]().
+The weights of the respective models are also stored in Google Drive and can be accessed [here](https://drive.google.com/drive/folders/1c95JnmThbiJiq0Qla43PZyJxMIESHhCn).
 # Streamlit application
 [Streamlit](https://streamlit.io/) is an open-source app framework for Machine Learning and Data Science teams that lets you turn data scripts into shareable web apps using Python.